 Low Dose Total Body Irradiation

-This information will help you prepare for low dose total body irradiation (TBI) at MSK.
-It will help you know what to expect before, during, and after your treatment.
-It will also help you learn about side effects and how to care for yourself during your treatment.
+This information will help you get ready for low dose total body irradiation (TBI) at MSK.
+It explains what to expect.
+It also explains how to care for yourself before, during, and after your radiation therapy.

 About radiation therapy